xunxunhuang/Shixun-Huang.github.io/index.md

 [pepper]: https://culpepper.io

 ## <span style="color:steelblue">Research Interests</span>
 Problems that arise at the cross-intersection of databases, machine learning, and theoretical computer science.
-These problems include but are not limited to data mining, combinatorial optimization problems and AI+DB (AI for DB and DB for AI).
+These problems include but are not limited to data mining, combinatorial optimization problems and AI+DB (i.e., leverage AI techniques to benefit DB problems, and DB techniques to benefit AI problems).
 <!---
 -->
 ##  <span style="color:steelblue">Working Experience</span>